-So what exactly does a malware do?
+So what exactly does it do?

 Malware as the name suggests stands for “MALicious softWARE.”
 It is specially designed to reside silently on your system, gain access to it and steal sensitive data.

-How to detect a malware in your system?
+How to detect malware in your system?

 - You may receive the error “Internet Explorer could not display the page” when attempting to access certain websites.